influxdata/docs-v2/content/v2.0/organizations/buckets/view-buckets.md

     {{< nav-icon "orgs" >}}

-2. Click on the name of an organization, then select the **Buckets** tab.
-All of the organization's buckets appear.
+2. Select the **Buckets** tab.
-3. Click on a bucket to view details.=
+3. Click on a bucket to view details.

 ## View buckets using the influx CLI